Gunma’s most beautiful moments to capture on your phone (or camera), to remember your trip and share with your friends

 Vibrant colors, artworks, and decorative features such as painted screens and stylized statues draw the eye as you explore the grounds.
 Hotokuji Temple is especially popular for the mirror-like surface of the floor of the main hall, which is revealed for seasonal events, to reflect the surrounding scenery of maple trees and mountains.
 Autumn is breathtaking, but also the most popular time to visit.
 To get the best photos of the scenery reflected in the floor, take some time to find the best angles.
 Be aware that using tripods and monopods is not permitted in the grounds.
 Visit the temple early when the gates open, or consider visiting in spring, when peonies bloom in the grounds.
 For around six weeks of summer, the temple has an installation of decorative glass wind chimes, creating a tinkling tunnel of color that looks great on camera.

 Stay in a uniquely designed room decorated with contemporary artworks, or one of four special rooms designed by world-renowned artists such as Leandro Erlich, at the Shiroiya Hotel, a renovated inn with a 300-year history.
 Every corner of the hotel oozes originality and deserves a place in your photo library.
 It’s not just the art and the architecture which deserves to be recorded, but the food too.
 The hotel’s chefs use carefully selected local produce to create artful cuisine.
-There is also a patisserie, bakery, a chic outlet of Blue Bottle Coffee, a weekend-only bar, and a Finnish sauna and a mist sauna to refresh mind and body.
+There is also a patisserie, bakery, a chic outlet of Blue Bottle Coffee, a weekend-only bar, on top of saunas to refresh body and mind.
+These saunas comprise of a Finnish sauna, a mist sauna, and a bedroom sauna where guests can lie down while taking in the full relaxation experience.

 The milky green, sometimes emerald green color of the geothermal water at the yubatake in central Kusatsu makes it one of the most-photographed places in Gunma.
 Stay overnight for a more intimate setting and to capture Yubatake lit with colorful lights, ranging from warm orange to rich ultra-violet.
 Steam rising from the water is illuminated by the lights, and the soft glow of lighting from the retro-style shops and accommodations that surround the square add to the atmosphere.
 Around Christmastime, a large fir tree is set up and decorated with fairy lights for a magical scene.